Normal. I am tired of being told I should be ‘normal.’

 “Davy,” people shouted, “you’ve changed.
 What happened over there that made you the way you are?”
 Everybody wanted the old Davy Allan Walker back.
 No one like the ‘new’ Davy.
 “He was such a good young man,” people would mutter as I passed them on my way to my new job.
 They thought their voices were low enough I couldn’t hear their whispers.
 I could hear them.

-The war had changed me, but it changed everybody that fought in it.
+The war had changed me, but it changed everybody.
 The impact of war could not be ignored.
 No one escaped the touch of fate.
 I tucked every whisper away in my mind, there was no reason to unleash my demons upon them.
 Still, it pained me to know that I was not accepted for who I was.
 “You’re only tolerated, Davy.
 You did the unthinkable for the ungrateful.
 Now, you’re just a monster no one is comfortable around.”

 McCall’s Grocery sat on the corner of Piney Way and Main Street.
 It wasn’t very big.
 Mr. McCall hired me when I returned home from ‘the war.’
 He was a veteran also.
 His war was also one that people wanted to forget.

 I grew up around these parts.
 My first job as a teenager was as a bag boy at McCall’s.
 When I walked in fresh from being forced out of my military career, Mr. McCall gave me a huge smile.
 He hugged my neck and whispered, “welcome home, Davy.”
 I met his eyes that day, something I could never do as a teenager.
 I saw the sorrow in his eyes, the same anguish reflected in mine.